 Here are some examples of flywheel training application for sports performance:

 Whether we like it or not, injuries have been and will always be part of professional sport.
 Injury incidence can vary depending on the sport and discipline, but the risk is always there.
 Pro club’s medical staff together with S&C coaches do their best to minimize the risk, by relying on technology and the latest science-validated best practices.

 Furthermore, as we get old, sarcopenia and loss of bone mineral density become a real threat to health, and strength training is one of the best ways to fight it.
 Several studies on flywheel training in seniors have shown improvements in muscle strength and power as well as functional mobility.

 The resistance in all Exxentric product range is user-generated.
 This means that each device adapts its resistance to each individual’s strength, making it accessible for seniors as well as injured athletes.
 Both kBox and kPulley can be creatively used in different settings exposing weaker joint angles in order to strengthen the muscle and joint, to both avoid injuries or recover from them.

-Here’s a few examples on how can flywheel training be used for both injury prevention and rehab:
+Here are a few examples of how can flywheel training be used for both injury prevention and rehab:

 Since the resistance is user-generated, everybody can train with it as the kBox and kPulley automatically adapt to the user’s strength, even seniors can benefit from the unique features flywheel training provides.

-Here’s a handful examples of creative exercises using Exxentric products for general fitness and health:
+Here’s a handful of examples of creative exercises using Exxentric products for general fitness and health: